Hong Kong brief

-As at April 2021, Hong Kong ranked 12th as a source location for international students to Australia.
-Despite the COVID-19 pandemic, in the year to date, around 11,000 Hong Kong students have enrolled across all sectors.
-From 2002 to 2020 there were over 167,000 higher education course enrolments and more than 52,000 VET course enrolments by students from Hong Kong.
+As at April 2022, Hong Kong ranked 11th as a source location for international students to Australia.
+Despite the COVID-19 pandemic, in the year to date to April 2022, around 11,400 Hong Kong students have enrolled across all sectors.
+From 2002 to 2020 there were over 160,000 higher education course enrolments and nearly 40,000 VET course enrolments by students from Hong Kong.

 In 2019, the Foreign Minister announced the establishment of the National Foundation for Australia China Relations.
 The Foundation works to build links between Australia and China, by bringing together government, business and communities to find and support ways to engage constructively including through a competitive grants program.
 For more information about the Foundation, go to australiachinafoundation.org.au.

 The Australia-Hong Kong Free Trade Agreement and associated Investment Agreement entered into force on 17 January 2020.
 Together, they strengthen Australia's relationship with one of our most important trading partners.
 The FTA locks in zero tariffs for Australian exporters and provides Australian service suppliers with guaranteed access into key sectors of Hong Kong's growing services market.
 The Investment Agreement (which updates and replaces the 1993 agreement for the Promotion and Protection of Investments) will protect investors on both sides, including providing for a minimum standard of treatment, a requirement to pay compensation in certain circumstances where an investment is expropriated, and protection against discrimination.